 Most patients with uveitis are worked up for sarcoidosis, syphilis, and tuberculosis.
-Other testing is based on history and exam, e.g., a child with chronic bilateral anterior uveitis would have ANA testing because JIA is a likely diagnosis, and a teenager with severe acute anterior uveitis in 1 eye would be tested for HLA‑B27.
-There is limited utility in a "shot gun" approach to uveitis testing, and the positive predictive value of every test must be considered.
-Testing for sarcoidosis includes a chest x‑ray and might include obtaining angiotensin-converting enzyme (ACE) serum and lysozyme levels.108 Although CT chest is often obtained looking for sarcoidosis in older patients,109 it should probably not be used as a screening tool in pediatric patients because of the radiation dose.110 Testing for TB can be performed via skin testing (PPD) or serum interferon gamma assay such as the QuantiFERON Gold.
+Other testing is based on history and exam; for example, a child with chronic bilateral anterior uveitis would have ANA testing because JIA is a likely diagnosis, and a teenager with severe acute anterior uveitis in 1 eye would be tested for HLA‑B27.
+Lyme testing is useful in a Lyme endemic area or following history of tick bite and characteristic rash.111 There is limited utility in a "shot gun" approach to uveitis testing, and the positive predictive value of every test must be considered.
+Testing for sarcoidosis includes a chest x‑ray and might include obtaining angiotensin-converting enzyme (ACE) serum and lysozyme levels.112 Although CT chest is often obtained looking for sarcoidosis in older patients,113 it should probably not be used as a screening tool in pediatric patients, because of the radiation dose.114 Testing for TB can be performed via skin testing (PPD) or serum interferon gamma assay such as the QuantiFERON Gold.
 Syphilis testing includes both nontreponemal testing such as RPR and VDRL and treponemal testing such as fluorescent treponemal antibody absorption test (FTA-ABS) or Treponema pallidum particle agglutination (TPPA).

 Local steroid therapy should be limited in children to prevent this significant complication and consideration given to early institution of systemic immunomodulatory therapy in children with chronic uveitis.
 The emphasis on strict perioperative control of inflammation along with newer surgical techniques has improved the outcomes of cataract surgery in patients with uveitis, but this complication should still be avoided if possible.
 Perioperative control of inflammation for at least 3 months prior to surgery and continuation of strict control of inflammation postoperatively is imperative for good surgical outcomes.
 Intraocular lens (IOL) implantation in children with uveitis has been a topic of much debate due to increased incidence of posterior capsular opacification and development of membranes with cocooning of the IOL, which can result in irreversible hypotony.

-Secondary glaucoma is seen in 19%–25% of children with uveitis.3,111,112 Initially, during an acute inflammatory episode, the intraocular pressure (IOP) can be low due to inflammation of the ciliary body and decreased production of aqueous.
-Elevation of IOP often develops later, as aqueous secretion improves or outflow facilities have sustained damage due to inflammation.117 Therapy includes topical drops, oral carbonic anhydrase inhibitors, and incisional surgery.
-Surgical techniques include filtering surgery with or without antimetabolites and valve drainage procedures.118 Laser trabeculoplasty is rarely recommended for uveitic glaucoma.
+Secondary glaucoma is seen in 19%–25% of children with uveitis.4,115,116 Initially, during an acute inflammatory episode, the intraocular pressure (IOP) can be low due to inflammation of the ciliary body and decreased production of aqueous.
+Elevation of IOP often develops later, as aqueous secretion improves or outflow facilities have sustained damage due to inflammation.121 Therapy includes topical drops, oral carbonic anhydrase inhibitors, and incisional surgery.
+Surgical techniques include filtering surgery with or without antimetabolites and valve drainage procedures.122 Laser trabeculoplasty is rarely recommended for uveitic glaucoma.

-Band keratopathy is the deposition of calcium hydroxyapatite in Bowman's layer of the cornea.
+Band keratopathy is the deposition of calcium hydroxyapatite in the Bowman layer of the cornea.
 The deposition initially begins in the nasal and temporal cornea, within the palpebral fissure, and then spreads centrally if the intraocular inflammation is poorly controlled.
 The keratopathy has a Swiss-cheese appearance due to lack of deposition of calcium at the point of entry of the corneal nerves (Figure 1).
-It occurs more often in pediatric uveitis patients than in adults and can be seen in up to 70% of patients with JIA uveitis.18 The chelating agent disodium ethylenediaminetetra-acetic acid (EDTA) or excimer laser can be used to remove the deposition, although it tends to recur over time.
+It occurs more often in pediatric uveitis patients than in adults and can be seen in up to 70% of patients with JIA uveitis.20 The chelating agent disodium ethylenediamine tetra-acetic acid (EDTA) or excimer laser can be used to remove the deposition, although it tends to recur over time.

 Medical therapy for uveitis, including systemic immunomodulatory therapy, is covered thoroughly in another section, so only a brief overview is described below.

 Corticosteroids form the mainstay of treatment early in the course of noninfectious uveitis.
-Topical corticosteroids are effective for early control of uveitis, but in patients who require prolonged therapy with more than minimal topical steroid therapy, a long-term corticosteroid-sparing immunomodulatory therapy plan is typically required.124,125 Local therapy with peribulbar and intravitreal corticosteroids has been used to treat uveitis, more commonly intermediate and posterior uveitis.124,125 Injectable or surgically implantable steroid-eluding devices such as the biodegradable dexamethasone implant126 and fluocinolone acetonide implant127 have been studied in pediatric anterior uveitis.
+Topical corticosteroids are effective for early control of uveitis, but in patients who require prolonged therapy with more than minimal topical steroid therapy, a long-term corticosteroid-sparing immunomodulatory therapy plan is typically required.128,129 Local therapy with peribulbar and intravitreal corticosteroids has been used to treat uveitis, more commonly intermediate and posterior uveitis.128,129 Injectable or surgically implantable steroid-eluding devices such as the biodegradable dexamethasone implant130 and fluocinolone acetonide implant131 have been studied in pediatric anterior uveitis.
 Long-term systemic corticosteroids are associated with growth retardation, weight gain, hyperglycemia, osteoporosis, adrenal suppression, among other protean side-effects.
-Systemic corticosteroids can be used as a short-term bridge to immunosuppressive therapy in patients not controlled with topical therapy, but are not a safe-long term option.128
+Systemic corticosteroids can be used as a short-term bridge to immunosuppressive therapy in patients not controlled with topical therapy, but are not a safe-long term option.132

 Immunosuppressive agents can be broadly divided into nonbiologic and biologic agents.
 Among the nonbiologics are antimetabolites (methotrexate, mycophenolate mofetil, and azathioprine), signal transduction inhibitors (cyclosporine), and alkylating agents (cyclophosphamide and chlorambucil).
-Biologic agents used in the treatment of pediatric uveitis include tumor necrosis factor (TNF) alpha inhibitors (adalimumab, infliximab, certolizumab, golimumab), interleukin (IL)‑1 inhibitor (anakinra), IL‑2 inhibitor (daclizumab), IL‑6 inhibitor (tocilizumab), T‑cell activation inhibitor (abatacept), and cluster differentiation (CD)‑20 inhibitor (rituximab).128 Systemic immunomodulatory therapy in children usually requires close cooperation between the ophthalmologist and a pediatric rheumatologist or other physician with experience monitoring this type of therapy in children so as to maximize control of inflammation while minimizing both ocular and systemic side effects.
+Biologic agents used in the treatment of pediatric uveitis include tumor necrosis factor (TNF) alpha inhibitors (adalimumab, infliximab, certolizumab, golimumab), interleukin (IL)‑1 inhibitor (anakinra), IL‑2 inhibitor (daclizumab), IL‑6 inhibitor (tocilizumab), T‑cell activation inhibitor (abatacept), and cluster differentiation (CD)‑20 inhibitor (rituximab).131 The American college of rheumatology, along with pediatric uveitis specialists in 2019, developed guidelines for monitoring and treatment of patients with JIA-associated uveitis.
+Methotrexate and the monoclonal antibody tumor necrosis factor inhibitors adalimumab and infliximab were recommended to prevent the ocular co-morbidities following chronic inflammation.23 Systemic immunomodulatory therapy in children usually requires close cooperation between the ophthalmologist and a pediatric rheumatologist or other physician with experience monitoring this type of therapy in children so as to maximize control of inflammation while minimizing both ocular and systemic side effects.